 How is lymphangitis different from cellulitis?

 - Because blood vessels have the knack to heal, re-route, and make the best of things, there’s a chance that cellulitis can be a “one and done” event.
-With lymphangitis, the scarring and damage to the one-way valves and the lymph vessels is permanent, creating a life long problem.
+With lymphangitis, the scarring and damage to the one-way valves and the lymph vessels are permanent, creating a lifelong problem.

 Nip this in the bud!
 Get your vet involved quickly and help your horse recover.

 You will absolutely want to take your horse’s temp if find a hot leg!

 A must for the first aid kit.
 Goes hand in hand with the thermometer!